MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/about-client-connection-access-to-availability-replicas-sql-server.md

 ms.author: mathoma
 manager: craigg
 ---
-# Types of client connectionsb to replicas within an Always On availability group - SQL Server
+# Types of client connectionsb to replicas within an Always On availability group
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]
   In an Always On availability group, you can configure one or more availability replicas to allow read-only connections when running under the secondary role (that is, when running as a secondary replica).
 You can also configure each availability replica to allow or exclude read-only connections when running under the primary role (that is, when running as the primary replica).